-Gifted children can be sensitive to failure as they tend to be perfectionists, and proud of the skills and knowledge they can attain; as a result, they may set very high standards for themselves and be upset when they get something wrong.
+Gifted children can be sensitive to failure as they tend to be perfectionists, and also be very proud of the skills and knowledge they can attain; as a result, they may set very high standards for themselves and be upset when they get something wrong.

 8. May be a high achiever

-It may seem obvious, but if your child is performing above-average in school, they may not just be enjoying their subjects, but could have a higher IQ than most.
+It may seem a little obvious but, if your child is performing above-average in school, they may not just be enjoying their subjects, but could have a higher IQ than most.